Oyekunle-Mark/blog/blog/posts/more-marathons-less-sprints.md

 Slow is smooth, smooth is fast.

-When you are learning something new, prefer frequent smaller learning time-slots with as little days of inactivity as possible.
-This yields better result than isolated days of big leaps in advancement that require major efforts.
+When learning something new, choose a daily manageable learning time-slots.
+This yields better result than isolated days of big progress followed by days of inactivity.

 Learning and personal development is a marathon, not a sprint.
 Consistency is the ultimate strategy.
-When you have a great distance to cover, you are better of walking, not sprinting.
+When you have a great distance to cover, you are better off walking, not sprinting.

 Consistency compounds while occasional brilliance fades.